Kia’s new Sorento is its most complete vehicle yet

 Anti-lock brakes, stability control, a strong body structure, six airbags, LED running lights, a reversing camera, and seatbelt warnings for all positions, are fine safety fundamentals in all Sorentos.

-There are two airbags directly in front of the driver and front passenger; one alongside each front occupant to protect the upper body; and a curtain airbag down each side protecting the heads of those riding in the front and middle seat rows.
+There are two airbags directly in front of the driver and front passenger; one alongside each front occupant to protect the upper body; and a curtain airbag down each side protecting the heads of those riding in all three rows.

-The Australasian New Car Assessment Program (ANCAP) has rated the Sorento at five stars for safety, its maximum.
+The Australasian New Car Assessment Program (ANCAP) has rated the Sorento at five stars for safety, its maximum, most recently in October 2017.
 The Sorento gained perfect scores in the pole and side-impact parts of the crash safety test, on the way to an excellent total score of 36.62 out of 37.

 For a long time large SUVs – and Kias – were not much chop to drive.
-But the Sorento proved good enough to emerge the surprise winner from a Wheels magazine comparison in September 2015, against four prime seven-seat alternatives.
+The third-generation Sorento proved good enough to emerge the surprise winner from a Wheels magazine comparison in September 2015, against four prime seven-seat alternatives.
 The Wheels win was a first for the model, and for the Kia brand.

-On the Platinum and GT-Line, 19-inch wheels with low profile tyres give more direct steering and more immediately responsive handling than you experience in the less costly versions.
+On the GT-Line, 19-inch wheels with lower profile tyres give more immediately responsive handling than you experience in the less costly versions, though you do feel bumps a little more.

 The petrol car isn’t quite so potent at low engine speeds but offers similar shove at medium engine speeds.
 And on a matching tyre package it’s a bit sharper to steer: the petrol engine is lighter than the diesel, which means there is less weight over the front wheels and less weight overall.

 Second row passengers have it good in the Sorento.
-The seat is supportive and the rear compartment is roomy.
-And they get a centre armrest, and 12-volt and USB sockets for charging electronic devices.
-In SLi, Platinum and GT-Line versions, the outer seats are heated.
-There are twin cup holders in the centre armrest, and a bottle holder in each door.
+The seat is supportive, and the rear compartment is roomy.
+And they get a centre armrest (with twin cupholders), a 12-volt socket, and two USB sockets for charging electronic devices.
+In Sport+ and GT-Line versions, the outer seats are heated.

-Importantly for long trips, they also get dedicated second-row air-conditioning vents, and handy roll-up sunshade blinds.
+Importantly for long trips, rear passengers also get dedicated second-row air-conditioning vents, and handy roll-up sunshade blinds.

-The third row is too cramped to be comfortable for adults, but it’s roomy enough for children aged in the single digits.
+The third row is too cramped to be comfortable for adults on long trips, but it’s roomy enough for children aged in the single digits.
 They get a pair of cup holders, their own air-conditioning vents and fan controls, and a good view forward and out of the side windows.

 With the third row seats folded flat (50/50), the cargo bay swallows a substantial 605 litres of stuff.